kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Additionally, except for the Lite patches, a 'poof' animation plays to signal the last turn of a trapping move.

 #### Critical Hits
-If a critical hit would do less damage than its non-critical value, the non-critical value will be used instead.
+If a critical hit would do less damage than its non-critical amount, the non-critical amount will be used instead.
 Furthermore, the effect for Dire Hit and Focus Energy now work correctly and quadruple the critical hit rate.
-Each hit of a multi-hit move has a chance to critically hit.
+Also, each hit of a multi-hit move (such as Fury Attack) now has its own chance to critically hit.

 #### Accuracy, X-Accuracy, and One-Hit-K.O.
 Moves
 The 1-in-256 chance to miss bug on all moves has been fixed.